olincollege/nutrition-trends/README.md

 ## Usage

 To use this repository, clone it to your local machine and run 'pip install requirements.txt' to download the required packages.
-Then (Esther insert here for csv).
 In order to obtain the data necessary to run this repository and get data visualizations you must get an API key from [https://fdc.nal.usda.gov/].
 Instructions for obtaining this API Key are written in the README in the Data Source section below this section.
+You must also download CSV files from the USDA USDA FoodAPS National Household Food Acquisition and Purchase Survey [https://www.ers.usda.gov/data-products/foodaps-national-household-food-acquisition-and-purchase-survey] website.

 ## Data Source